American Well Corporation (AMWL): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-It was co-founded by brothers Dr. Ido Schoenberg and Dr. Roy Schoenberg.
+The company was co-founded by brothers Dr. Ido Schoenberg and Dr. Roy Schoenberg.

 Initial capital/funding

-American Well's Evolution Milestones
+American Well Corporation's Evolution Milestones

 Year Key Event Significance

-American Well's Transformative Moments
+American Well Corporation's Transformative Moments

 American Well Corporation (AMWL) Ownership Structure